muneebtator/wilsonanalytics/README.md

 # Wilson Analytics
 Wilson analytics is a open source website traffic and analytical tool built using the JavaScript AngularJS library and PHP.

+<b>I no longer maintain this project but you are free to use it in any way you want.</b>

 The most simple but powerful user interface ever
 ------------------------------------------------